How to Create Subprojects in Microsoft Project

 The next step is to open a blank project, to use as a container.
-This is referred to as a “master project” in the program’s terminology.
+This is a “master project” in the program’s terminology.
 Make sure you’re in the first task row; then, in the Project tab, over at the left, click the Subproject button in the Insert group.
 Navigate to the project you want as part of the master, and double-click it.

 For additional subprojects, click the next task row down on the left side of the Gantt chart (where one usually sets these things up) before inserting the next one.
 Turning on the Project Summary Task from the Gantt Chart Tools Format tab is usually a good idea too (Show/Hide group on right).
 Save the master as needed, just like any other project.